 Just a few pantry staples come together to make these creamy tiramisu overnight oats:

-• Quick Oats: I prefer quick oats for overnight oats because they soak up the liquid perfectly and turn super creamy.
+• Quick Oats: I prefer using quick oats since they soak up the liquid perfectly and turn super creamy, just like in my brownie batter overnight oats.
 Use certified gluten-free oats if needed.

 • Chia Seeds: Adds fiber and helps thicken the oatmeal.

 • Non-Dairy Milk: Almond, soy, or oat milk all work.
-I love soy milk for extra protein.
+I use soy milk for extra protein.

 • Espresso: I like using espresso because of it’s strong flavor, but you can also use cold brew or brewed coffee, just make sure it’s cooled.
 Decaf coffee works too.